sshakeel/SmashingConf-RWD-Workshop/README.md

 - print, screen, etc

 ### Media Queries
-- CHaracteristics of browsing env
+- Characteristics of browsing environment
 - screen, viewport size, etc
 - viewport is all we have
 - tightly couples components to viewport size
 - discourages component based design/dev
+  - Opinion: This is where things should be headed in the future

 ### Match Media
 - JS based media queries
 - see picture on phone

-### Element queries
+### Concept: Element queries
 - vary layout based on parent element
 - self contained components
 - more flexibility